 We are The Gator Nation.
 We’re a nation of individuals with astounding potential that’s only surpassed by what we can accomplish together.
 Our commitment to pushing the world forward starts with pushing ourselves.
 So search our 16 colleges, then look through our library of 100 undergraduate majors and 200 graduate programs.
 Your path is waiting.
 From here, you can go anywhere.

-No matter where you are, you can earn a degree from the University of Florida.
-With an online MBA program ranked #1 in Florida and an online bachelor’s program ranked #13 by U.S. News & World Report, UF is a leader in online education, allowing you to experience life as a Gator and graduate with the same valued credentials as your on-campus peers.
+No matter where you are, you can earn an undergraduate degree from the University of Florida.
+With an online bachelor’s program ranked #12 in the nation by U.S. News & World Report, UF is a leader in online education, allowing you to experience life as a Gator and graduate with the same prestigious degree as your on-campus peers.

 Many thanks to Sen. Bob Graham for meeting with our honors students this evening to chat public service! #UFHonors